al/railsgirls.github.com/_posts/2013-02-06-javascript.markdown

 +--{.aside-inner}
 Firstly, notice how the two sections `// Make sure name is not blank`, and `// Make sure description is not blank` are almost identical.
 The only difference is which field each of them is concerned about.

-The biggest difference to what we had done before this is that we no longer `return false;` immediately when we encounter an error.
+The biggest change is that we now no longer `return false` immediately when we encounter an error.
 If we did, then an error in the name field would prevent us from checking the description field and only one message would be displayed even if they were both invalid.
 That would be a bad user experience.

 Instead we use a new variable called `isValid`.
 Initially we set this to `true`.
 If we encounter an error, either in the name tests, or the description tests, we set it to `false`.
 In this was the `isValid` variable lets us *remember* whether or not we have detected any problems to date.

-After all the tests have been performed we `return isValid;`.
+After all the tests have been performed we `return isValid`.
 Remember that `isValid` will either still be `true`, implying that no problems were found and thus will not prevent the submission of the form, or `false`, meaning that at least one problem was found and will stop the form from being submitted.
 =--
 =--

 ## Conclusion

+That's it.
+We have added some basic validation that will help guide the user to filling in our forms correctly before contacting the server.

+It's nothing too exciting, but hopefully by now you have a feeling for what it's like to program in Javascript/jQuery.
+Don't worry if some things are a little confusing, it all becomes clear with practice and you can always **ask a coach** if anything we've done needs a little more explanation.

 Javascript is a very powerful component of your toolbox as a web developer.
-With a small amount of fairly simple code you can use it to transform a nice website into a great website.
-Take some time to play with it and [google it](https://www.google.ie/search?q=brilliant+uses+of+javascript) and see how others are using it.
+With a small amount of code you can use it to transform a nice website into a great website.
+Take some time to play with it and [google it](https://www.google.ie/search?q=brilliant+uses+of+javascript) and [see](http://www.drawastickman.com/) [how](http://www.jamwithchrome.com/) [others](http://tenxer.github.com/xcharts/examples/) [are](http://creativejs.com/2013/02/elevated-a-beautiful-mountain-fly-through-demo-in-28kb-of-javascript/) [using it](http://bartaz.github.com/impress.js).

 Try to use Javascript to *progressively enhance* the goodness of your app &hellip; Make your apps good without Javascript, then make them awesome with it.